unwind/freemon/README.markdown

 #Feedback#
-Please contact the author, Emil Brink (by e-mailing &lt;emil@obsession.se&gt;) regarding any bugs, comments, or thoughts about Gitbrowser.
+Please contact the author, Emil Brink (by e-mailing &lt;emil@obsession.se&gt;) regarding any bugs, comments, or thoughts about Freemon.
 Enjoy.